ImPriyanshPandey/File-Library-Bot/README.md

 can use it at all, and even then, every individual file needs a separate, time-limited admin approval before it's sent.

+# How I got the idea?

+I needed to give some files to my college juniors and college-mates for studies and notes, but last time I shared it with them, the information along with notes or study material was often not given to all or didn't reach them.
+So to make it transparent and easy to access, I made this bot.
+The idea is minimum access and maximum availability.
+The Files are locked, and only verified users can ask for access.
+It reduces unknown users from joining the system and also enables search access rather than bulk access to information.
+I'm using it on my Android device to keep it running 24/7, and it is working pretty well.
+I have some more ideas for this project, but for now it is serving its purpose.

 Built with [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot) (async/await style, v22.x).

 ---